top of page

 MUSIC

-Tinderbox Theatre Company, Kate Baiden, Lemn Sissay OBE, Ruth Mariner, Haley McGee, Dr Emma Janes, Kat Woods, Alice Malseed, Theatre 503, Caroline Horton, Benn Keaveney of Mind
+Tinderbox Theatre Company, Kate Baiden, Lemn Sissay OBE, Haley McGee, Dr Emma Janes, Kat Woods, Patrick Handley, Theatre 503, Caroline Horton, Benn Keaveney of Mind

 THANKS TO